 Dr Brown is appointed to the Agency Management Committee as a member with expertise in health, education and training for a three year term from March 2016.

 Dr Brown is a registered medical practitioner (psychiatrist) with over 30 years’ experience in the Australian health sector.
-She has held senior clinical and administrative positions in the public health system including the position of Director- General of ACT Health from 2010 until 2015 and is currently the CEO of the National Mental Health Commissioner.
+She has held senior clinical and administrative positions in the public health system including the position of Director- General of ACT Health from 2010 until 2015.

 Dr Brown is a former Chair of the Australian Health Ministers’ Advisory Council and is well versed with the operational, legislative and policy aspects of the National Registration and Accreditation Scheme for health professions including the work of National Boards and the Australian Health Practitioner Regulation Agency (AHPRA).
 Her extensive experience in the health sector also includes key roles with the psychiatry training program of the Royal Australian and New Zealand College of Psychiatrists.